privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 #### Comparison to Google Cloud Platform (GCP)
 While this document focuses on AWS, a similar document will be published for GCP in Q2 2023.
 We intend to provide full GCP and AWS support for these services.
 Most implementation details will be, at a high level, similar.
 Two notable exceptions (ultimately with no impact on functionality) are:

-1. [GCP includes Envoy][3] in its load balancer, so there will not be an explicit [Envoy component][4] in GCP.
-2. GCP is based on a single [virtual machine instance][5], so a parent-child instance relationship will not be required to host the running trusted code in GCP.
+1. GCP is based on a single [virtual machine instance][5], so a parent-child instance relationship will not be required to host the running trusted code in GCP.
+1. The [Envoy component][4] runs inside the Seller Frontend TEE in GCP.
+1. GCP uses a [service mesh][3] to handle its internal load balancing requirements and to allow message routing.
+AWS uses [load balancers][50].

 ### Sell-side platform